Haredi Women's Filmmaking in Israel

 I spend about a year and a half working on a film; the films are meant to be shown abroad, too.
 Aesthetics is about personal taste and I’m pleased when a film crosses borders.
 Production costs exceed two million shekalim and not every film pays its way.
 The financial investment puts me under enormous stress.
 People see the halls packed and think I’m getting rich, but that’s a very long way from what really happens.
 Yes, the Haredi public is very thirsty but not all Haredi families can afford to let their daughters go to a movie in public, and the schools have very limited budgets.
 As for making it worth my while, the sum that I invest should be somewhat proportional to what I get in return, but, sorry to say, it isn’t (Dina Perlstein, interview with the author, 2018).

 Distribution of Israeli Haredi cinema to Haredi communities abroad began only in the 2010s; since then, most films have become international.
 Haredi cinema is flourishing with exceptional vigor in American Haredi communities.
 Among the most conspicuous works there are Robin Barbose’s A Light for Grey Towers (2007) and The Heart that Sings (2011); Tova (Tobi) Einhorn and Chava (Chavy) Klein’s A Blessing in Disguise (2009) and Almost a Family (2012); Robin Polin’s Ink Changes Everything (2006) and Diamonds in the Dust (2009); and Yuta Silverman Sheffield’s Manor (2009).
-One may also include works by filmmakers whose works cater to the population at large, such as Rachel Frankl’s Anonymous Benefactor (2012) and Paula Eiselt’s 93Queen (2018).
-At the same time, the ultra-Orthodox have begun to appear more and more on the screen of Israeli feature and documentary cinema, as well as in LGBT films.
-While these films, known in the research vernacular as "multi-sectoral," do not necessarily target the Ultra-Orthodox audience, they indirectly contribute to the processes of change the ultra-Orthodox cinema in general is undergoing, and ultra-Orthodox women's cinema specifically
+One may also include works by filmmakers who cater to the population at large, such as Rachel Frankl’s Anonymous Benefactor (2012) and Paula Eiselt’s 93Queen (2018).
+At the same time, the ultra-Orthodox have begun to appear more and more in Israeli feature and documentary cinema, as well as in LGBT films.
+While these films, known in the research vernacular as "multi-sectoral," do not necessarily target the Ultra-Orthodox audience, they indirectly contribute to the processes of change the ultra-Orthodox cinema in general, and ultra-Orthodox women's cinema, are undergoing.

 Vinig, Marlyn.
 Haredi Cinema.
 Tel Aviv: Resling, 2011.
 [Hebrew]